smithswork/smithswork/README.md

 - 👋 Hi, I’m @smithswork
-- 👀 I’m interested in MICROVERSE and How to get into deeper.
+- 👀 I’m interested in MICROVERSE and How to get into it deeper.
-- 🌱 I’m currently learning Basic Coding to prepare for the the Big Picture.
+- 🌱 I’m currently learning Basic Coding to prepare for the Big Picture.
 - 💞️ I’m looking to collaborate on the projects as and when i get stuck.
 - 📫 How to reach me you can reach me on Kofibensmith@gmail.com.

 <!---